ReventlessDev/reventless-core/packages/doc/docs/reventless-components/aggregate.md

 ### counter

-This field has to configure, if for this mapping a counter should be used (see TODO), in this example no counter is needed, so it is `None`.
+`counter` defines if a counter should be used for this mapping.
+In this example no counter is needed, so it is `None`.

+See [Counter](./counter.md#usage-in-eventmappings) component for further details.

 ## Generate Aggregate (AWS Defaults)